Baa Atoll Maldives Travel Guide: UNESCO Biosphere Reserve, Manta Rays, and Luxury Island Experiences

 A scuba diver exploring a coral reef cave with a resting nurse shark in Baa Atoll, Maldives.

-Beyond Hanifaru Bay, Baa Atoll Maldives offers numerous snorkeling and diving sites known for their healthy coral reefs and rich marine life.
-Popular locations such as Dharavandhoo Corner, Nelivaru Haa, Dhigali Haa, and Dhonfanu Thila are well known for manta ray cleaning stations, reef sharks, sea turtles, and large schools of fish.
+Baa Atoll Maldives has many more snorkeling and diving locations beyond Hanifaru Bay that boasts of healthy coral reefs and abundant marine life.
+The Dharavandhoo Corner, Nelivaru Haa, Dhigali Haa and Dhonfanu Thila have seen the manta ray cleaning stations, reef sharks, sea turtles, and huge schools of fish, which are considered the very popular

 Marine Biodiversity of Baa Atoll